 Is Weed Addictive?
 Marijuana Facts, Symptoms and Treatments

-When people think of drug dependence and relapse, they are much more likely to think about harmful drugs such as heroin or cocaine rather than marijuana, but is weed addictive?
+When people think of drug dependence and relapse, they are much more likely to think about harmful drugs such as heroin or cocaine rather than marijuana.
+But is weed addictive?
 Nowadays marijuana legalisation is on the rise, and with more people using the drug, there are more concerns about its potential health effects.
 Among those health effects, a large concern that surrounds marijuana is addiction.
-Even though addiction is a scary word to think about, it is a public health concern that is associated with many drugs and substances.
+Even though addiction is a scary word to think about, it is a public health concern that is associated with many illicit drugs and substances.

 Studies regarding weed addiction

 A study released in the Journal of Addiction Medicine has reported that marijuana can in fact be addictive.
 The study included 127 adolescent outpatients who were seeking help for their substance abuse, with the majority of them receiving treatment for marijuana.
-Out of those who use marijuana, 84 per cent of them qualified as having marijuana dependence, which the researchers described as increased tolerance of marijuana, increased use of marijuana and unsuccessful attempts to stop using the drug.
+Out of those who smoke marijuana, 84 per cent of them qualified as having marijuana dependence, which the researchers described as increased tolerance of marijuana, increased use of marijuana and unsuccessful attempts to stop using the drug.

 So what is marijuana addiction?